 Talk Money Week

-Even with an increase in cost of living-related news, we know it can be hard to talk about money.
-Every year we host Talk Money Week to encourage people to open up about their finances.
-Discover how to get involved in Talk Money Week, regardless of the sector or size of your organisation, and find guides on how to Talk Money with your friends, family or children.
+Even with an increase in cost of living-related news, we know it can be hard to talk about money, so every year we host Talk Money Week to encourage people to open up about their finances.
+Discover how to get involved in Talk Money Week, regardless of the sector or size of your organisation, and find guides on how to Talk Money with others.

 Talk Money Week will be taking place from 6–10 November 2023.